oracle-livelabs/cloud-database-services/exadata-features/exascale_clone/exascale_clone.md

     </copy>
     ```

 6. Show the total space used by data and temporary files grouped by pluggable database.
-The first column shows the total space used and the second column shows 10% of the total space used, which should give us an idea of the actual space used by the snapshot files of a thin clone.
-Note that all three pluggable databases appear to be the exact same size.
+The first column shows the total space used as it is represented in the database.
+The second column shows actual space used as it is represented on Exascale storage, which should give us an idea of the actual space used by the snapshot files of a thin clone.

     ```text
     <copy>